“Think only of the past as its remembrance gives you pleasure.”

 There has been a great deal of news, either good or bad, in our lives and around the world in the last week.
 None more shocking than the death of Russian singer Origa on January 17.
 A talent that has been heard by less than ten percent of the world’s population but snuffed away too soon.
 Let’s take a moment to reflect on and remember Origa’s beloved career.

 Maybe you have heard this voice on your television, if you have cable TV, or on the internet.
 Maybe not.
 I do believe she was only well-known in the Japanese, Russian, and anime communities.
 But, how she rose to fame during the 2000s in these communities is as normal as any other artists.
 After graduating from music school in Russia around 1990, Origa (original name is Olga/Ольга) decided to pursue a music career in Japan.
 It didn’t take long when she got a contract with a music agency in 1991 and released her self-titled debut album four years later.
 Japanese rock musician Hamada Shogo described Origa’s voice to be beautiful and angel-like when they worked together for the 1995 charity single “Waga Kokoro no Maria”.
-She went on to team up with legendary anime music composer Yoko Kanno to sing the theme songs of the popular video game turned anime series “Ghost in the Shell Stand Alone Complex” in 2002.
+According to an article on the D2Store, she went on to team up with legendary anime music composer Yoko Kanno to sing the theme songs of the popular video game turned anime series “Ghost in the Shell Stand Alone Complex” in 2002.
 She later released other video game or anime-related songs that were composed by Yoko Kanno, who became a dear friend to Origa.

 First Opening: “Inner Universe”